tardate/LittleArduinoProjects/playground/OLED/ArdWinVaders/README.md

 ### TODO

-* make it faster: gameplay is slowed especially by overhead of SPI to do a full screen refresh.
-Two optimisations in mind:
+* make it faster: gameplay is slowed especially by the overhead of SPI to do a full screen refresh.
+A few optimisations in mind:
   - implement some fast SPI (similar to the what the Adafruit_SSD1306 library does)
   - implement smart/selective screen refresh - currently it does naive full screen refresh
   - run the processor at > 8MHz